-As time passes, I am reminded how lucky I am to have found a career that I am passionate about and make a living doing something I love.
-When I was young I loved doing masonry and some carpentry work.
-I also loved history, which drew me to Blackburn College.
-There was a strong history program and a student construction crew was building a gymnasium addition.
+As time passes and I have discussions with my two children about their future education and careers, I am reminded how lucky I am to have found a career that I am passionate about and a way to make a living doing something that I love to do.
+I now understand what a blessing this is and how much I want my children to have a similar experience.
+How did this happen?
+Was it luck?
+Looking back, I think not.
+When I was young I loved working with my hands doing masonry and some carpentry work.
+I also loved history and that is what drew me to Blackburn College.
+There was a strong history program at Blackburn and the New Construction Crew was building an addition to the existing gymnasium, these two facts alone are what made Blackburn stand out above all the other schools I was looking at.
 There was such great community spirit as we all worked toward a common goal.
 At the end of each day we could look back and see the tangible results of our work—what a sense of accomplishment!